Late-night eating is an essential activity for most college students at some point, whether partying or studying.

 Tugo Taco is also making appearances on campus.
 Every once in a while the stand shows up by the fraternities, or even at the baseball games.
 They accept VolCard, as well as cash and card.

 Right now, most of the money they make from the stand goes right back into the company and into saving up for the future.
-The Tugo team is either looking to invest in a food truck or an actual restaurant to advance their business, but they have not decided which route they want to go yet.
+The Tugo team is either looking to invest in a food truck or an actual restaurant to advance their business which can be also assisted by companies like power bi consulting, but they have not decided which route they want to go yet.
 This summer they plan on attending the Anderson County Fair, Vegfest, a vegan event, and are catering a couple of grad parties.
 They hope to attend more baseball games and sporting events in the future.

 Find Tugo Taco on Instagram, @tugo.tago.